 Here are some additional things to look at to enhance the healing/detox process.

 1. Ensure adequate ceruloplasmin (with a word of caution).
-Ceruloplasmin (Cp) has been mentioned above as the key protein that binds to copper to make it bioavailable.
+Ceruloplasmin (Cp) is a key protein that binds to copper to make it bioavailable.
 The lower the Cp level, the faster copper will accumulate in the liver and the brain as insufficient carrier protein exists to bind the copper.
-With adrenal exertion and as copper increases, Cp levels typically rise.
+With adrenal exertion and as copper increases, Cp levels generally rise.
 However, as with most of the other actions of copper, things reverse post-burnout.
-At this point the liver is too weak to allow for adequate production of Cp and so, with declining Cp, copper will then begin accumulating even faster.
+At this point the liver is too weak to allow for adequate production of Cp and so, with declining Cp, copper then begins accumulating even faster.
 However, while adequate Cp is a necessary factor, there is danger in protocols out there that teach people to focus on raising their serum Cp levels; using their rising serum Cp level as a measure of progress.
 Consider that Cp will also rise together with estrogen (especially supplemental forms), as well as during pregnancy, lactation, and ... during inflammation!
-If you then add more copper as some protocols suggest (or Vitamin D for that matter) to an already copper toxic person with low potassium and slow metabolism, you're only further tanking their potassium level while increasing their Na/K stress ratio, and quite possibly raising Cp as a result of increased inflammation.
-Rather than spend time and money on blood tests that measure Cp, equally or more important is re-regulating the overall mineral pattern together with reducing physical exertion and stress.
-The adrenals will then strengthen, Cp production occurs, and negative side effects both physical and psychological can be minimized.
+If you give more copper as some popular protocols out there are teaching, (or if you supplement Vitamin D for that matter) to an already copper toxic person with low potassium and slow metabolism, you're only further tanking their potassium level while increasing their Na/K stress ratio --> in turn potentially increasing inflammation and, as a result, Cp may increase too.
+People then get excited because they see their Cp rising and think the protocol is working, not understanding all the negative factors that can also cause Cp to elevate.
+Rather than spend time and money on blood tests that measure Cp, equally or more important is re-regulating the overall mineral pattern together with reducing physical exertion and internal/external stressors.
+The adrenals can then strengthen, Cp production occurs in a healthy way, and negative side effects both physical and psychological can be minimized.
 Some simple steps to naturally improve Cp levels include:

 2. Reduce Stress.
 Find which areas or events in your life are causing you stress, and reduce or eliminate them.
 Taking on new projects, workloads, or hard exercise (heavy weights, intense cardio, crossfit, etc) all increase stress and can bring out many of the negative symptoms as the stress stimulates copper being dumped from storage.
 Other stimulants such as drugs, caffeine, sugar, glutamates) can have a similar affect and should be avoided.
 On the surface, that stress may even give energy in the short-term, but in the long run it will make the adrenals even more exhausted.
 Stressful events of any kind cause the adrenals to weaken further, making it even harder for the body to excrete excess copper while further impairing the utilization of copper.
 During stress, stored copper can sporadically 'leak out' from tissue storage reservoirs, leading to increased anxiety, depression, PMS symptoms, mood swings, insomnia, joint pains, acne, and a host of other issues.
 To avoid negative detox reactions, it's important to find ways to relax and be at peace during the process.